STealthy-and-haSTy/SublimeScraps/README.md

 The layout of the files here is:

  * **customizations** contains files that I keep in my own `User` package that I use day to day.
+This does not include my settings, however.

- * **macros** contains sample macro files that are probably not interesting unto themselves, but which are referenced from some of the files in *customizations*.
+ * **macros** contains some sample macros (commented with an associated key binding) which illustrate how easy it is to customize Sublime to work your way.

  * **snippets** contains sample snippets that I have in my user package that others may find useful.
 Maybe.
 Probably not.